 – cingulate gyrus

 How Can The Experience Of Childhood Trauma Cause The Limbic System To Become Dysfunctional?

 Importantly, the limbic system may cause us to OVER-REACT TO PERCEIVED THREATS THAT WE ONLY PERCEIVE ON AN UNCONSCIOUS LEVEL.
-For example, if someone in authority speaks to us in a manner that, on an unconscious level, reminds us of how an abusive parent used to speak to us, we might become extremely anxious, frightened or aggressive (aggression here would represent an unconscious drive to defend ourselves).
+For example, if someone in authority speaks to us in a manner that, on an unconscious level, reminds us of how an abusive parent used to talk to us, we might become extremely anxious, frightened, or aggressive (aggression here would represent an unconscious drive to defend ourselves).

 David Hosier BSc Hons; MSc; PGDE(FAHE).

 Holder of MSc and post graduate teaching diploma in psychology.
 Highly experienced in education.
 Founder of childhoodtraumarecovery.com.
 Survivor of severe childhood trauma.